linux-automation/usbsdmux/README.rst

 Contributing
 ------------

-Thank you for thinking about contributing to this project!
+Thank you for considering a contribution to this project!
 Changes should be submitted via a
 `Github pull request <https://github.com/linux-automation/usbsdmux/pulls>`_.